taskbase/angular-libraries/projects/angular-keyboard/README.md

 ## Build

+Update the package version in the `package.json` in this folder.
 Run `ng build angular-keyboard` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing